Our long-term plans for Crummock Water, Chapelhouse Reservoir and Overwater

 Removal of Chapelhouse does little to change the natural hydrological regime.
 Our modelling is also assessing the impact for both flow and flood level throughout the catchment down to Maryport.

-Click the links below to take a look at graphics and aerial images which help to demonstrate the existing and proposed top water levels at Crummock Water and Overwater.
+Click the links below to take a look at graphics which help to demonstrate the existing and proposed top water levels at Crummock Water and Overwater.

 Graphics: Crummock Water and Overwater